joshman91/sam_api/sam/search.md

 There are certain tips to note in order to construct an API search URL properly.
 We have listed several below.
 If you discover others as you work with our API, please add them to the ‘Feedback’ section of this GitHub site.

-1) Any query terms with special characters must include double quotes: q= “ZY’Z”
-	Note:  %26 can be used for ampersand ‘&’
+1) You can now search for a special character without using double quotes.

 2) Commas must be omitted from search terms

-3) Boolean based search fields must be grouped together at the front of a URL:

-Note: If your search includes 'Disaster Response Contractor', the disasterResponse search field must be the last Boolean search field in the group

-Example: qterms=womanOwnedBusiness:true+AND+sba8AProgram:
-true+AND+disasterResponse:true+AND+legalBusinessName:cats

-4) There should only be one space (‘+’) between each term and in between “AND” and “OR”
+3) There should only be one space (‘+’) between each term and in between “AND” and “OR”

-5) Quick Search does not allow grouping
+4) Quick Search does not allow grouping

-6) When searching on samAddress.country, it can be entered as either a 2- or 3-character ISO-3166 codes.
+5) When searching on samAddress.country, it can be entered as either a 2- or 3-character ISO-3166 codes.

-7) When grouping Legal Business Name and Country in an advanced search, the term legalBusinessName must come before samAddress.country.

 Example: